Dissertation topics suggested by the teacher.

 - The impact of high doses of EGF on ERBB2-mediated phenotypes in breast cancer cells

-- The role of ERBB2 in EGF-deprived quasi-normal breast cancer cells
+- The role of ERBB2 in cellular senescence of breast epithelial cells: implications for cancer dormancy

 PhD programmes thesis